cedar-book/dev.bitshares.works-ts/core/components/operations.md

 **Stealth Transfers:**

-- Assuming Receiver has key pair R,r and has shared public key R with Sender Assuming Sender has key pair S,s Generate one time key pair O,o as s.child(nonce) where nonce can be inferred from transaction Calculate secret V = o*R blinding_factor = sha256(V) memo is encrypted via aes of V owner = R.child(sha256(blinding_factor))
+- Assuming Receiver has key pair R,r and has shared public key R with Sender
+- Assuming Sender has key pair S,
+- s Generate one time key pair O,
+- o as s.child(nonce) where nonce can be inferred from transaction
+- Calculate secret V = o*R blinding_factor = sha256(V) memo is encrypted
+- via aes of V owner = R.child(sha256(blinding_factor))
 - Sender gives Receiver output ID to complete the payment.
 - This process can also be used to send money to a cold wallet without having to pre-register any accounts.
 - Outputs are assigned the same IDs as the inputs until no more input IDs are available, in which case a the return value will be the first ID allocated for an output.
 Additional output IDs are allocated sequentially thereafter.
 If there are fewer outputs than inputs then the input IDs are freed and never used again.